Five new faculty fellows have joined the Institute for Latino Studies this academic year.

-Both Haskins and Alvarado are assistant professors who came from Cornell University.
+Both Haskins and Alvarado came from Cornell University.
 Alvarado uses quantitative methods and longitudinal data sets to research the unequal distribution of resources across racial and ethnic groups in schools and neighborhoods.

 His work has appeared in peer-reviewed journals such as Social Forces, Social Science Research, and The Annals of the American Academy of Political and Social Science.

 “I was beyond impressed by all of the great projects ILS is doing and especially by the spirit and drive motivating everything you do,” Assistant Professor Alvarado says.
 “I am fully on board and am excited to be a part of a community whose goals are aligned so much with my own.”